Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Unintended consequences of child filtering

 \parabf{Representation of related concepts.} Filtered models trained on either dataset produce ``mother'' generations raters perceive as older (Appendix Table~\ref{tab:collateral:age:regression}).
 On LAION-Face, filtered models prompted for ``mother'' or ``woman'' also produce more stylized depictions, e.g., paintings (Appendix Table~\ref{tab:collateral:style:regression}), than the unfiltered models, suggesting increased difficulty generating photorealistic images.

-\parabf{Low-FPR filtering.} To understand whether the impact we observe stems from having filtered children at all rather than false positives in the detector used for filtering, we train two other models on CC3M and LAION-Face, each filtered using a detector having a much lower FPR than the one used in our previous experiments: LLaVA-7B-$p_{\text{can}}$ $+$ DeepSeek-V3 for CC3M and LLaVA-7B-$p_{\text{can}}$ $+$ CHILD\_SYN\_EXT\_SUBWORD for LAION-Face (at a small decrease in TPR, see Appendix Table~\ref{tab:results-filters-all}).
-Low-FPR filtering mitigates two unintended consequences of filtering on LAION-Face: ``mother'' and ``woman'' generations from low-FPR-filtered models are neither significantly older nor more stylized than those from the unfiltered model.
-But it also creates new unintended consequences on CC3M, leading to significantly fewer ``playground'' generations, and more stylized ``mother'' generations, than the unfiltered model.
-We conclude that both filters create unintended consequences.
+\parabf{Low-FPR filtering.} To understand whether the impact we observe stems from having filtered children at all rather than false positives in the detector, we train two other models on CC3M and LAION-Face, each filtered using a detector having a much lower FPR than the one used in our previous experiments: LLaVA-7B-$p_{\text{can}}$ $+$ DeepSeek-V3 for CC3M and LLaVA-7B-$p_{\text{can}}$ $+$ CHILD\_SYN\_EXT\_SUBWORD for LAION-Face (at a small decrease in TPR, see Appendix Table~\ref{tab:results-filters-all}).
+Low-FPR filtering mitigates two unintended consequences of filtering on LAION-Face: ``mother'' generations from low-FPR-filtered models are not significantly older than those from the unfiltered model and ``woman'' generations are not significantly more stylized.
+But low-FPR filtering also creates new unintended consequences on CC3M, leading to significantly fewer ``playground'' generations, and more stylized ``mother'' generations, than the unfiltered model.
+We conclude that either filter create unintended consequences.